Mount Annan

 Mount Annan has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of an area can significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 39 such projects that are likely to impact the area.
-Notable projects include the Mount Annan Christian College Expansion, Australian Botanic Garden Mount Annan Masterplan, Gledswood Hills Primary School (New), and Australian Botanic Garden Mount Annan Upgrades.
-The following list details those projects considered most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 41 projects that could affect the region.
+Notable ones include Narellan Vale Residential Expansion (Stage 3 & 4), Mount Annan Christian College Expansion, Australian Botanic Garden Mount Annan Masterplan, and Gledswood Hills Primary School (New).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.